craigatron/espn-fantasy-go/README.md

 # espn-fantasy-go

-Client for the ESPN fantasy sports API writen in go.
+Client for the ESPN fantasy sports API written in go.

 Based on https://github.com/cwendt94/espn-api